Eupatorium capillifolium: Control

-Dogfennel spreads by both seeds and rootstocks and can grow quite aggressively.
+Dog fennel spreads by both seeds and rootstocks and can grow quite aggressively.
 It is common in pastures, especially those that are unimproved or overgrazed, and degrades the quality of the pasture by competing with desired forage species.
-Dogfennel contains liver-damaging pyrrolizidine alkaloids, so livestock are known to eat all the turf around a stand of it.
-To remove infestations of dogfennel, the recommended course of action is to mow it before it can seed.
+Dog fennel contains liver-damaging pyrrolizidine alkaloids, so livestock are known to eat all the turf around a stand of it.
+To remove infestations of dog fennel, the recommended course of action is to mow it before it can seed.

 It has also been introduced outside its native range, for example in Nepal.

 Toxicity

-Dogfennel contains pyrrolizidine alkaloids which can cause liver failure.
+Dog fennel contains pyrrolizidine alkaloids which can cause liver failure.

-Medical uses
+Medicinal uses

 Eupatorium capillifolium is extracted into an essential oil and has anti-fungal properties.